-- 1. Parents are expected to notify the school prior to \\\\\ a.m. regarding a student's absence on the day of the absence.
+- 1. General Attendance Policy - A. Absences - 1.
+Parents are expected to notify the school prior to a.m. regarding a student's absence on the day of the absence.
 All absences must be reported within one day of the absence to be considered excused. - a.
 Students absent from school for any reason may be required by the school to submit a written explanation or specific reason for their absence, the specific days of times they were absent, verification by the doctor or dentist where appropriate, and a signature of the parent. - 2.
 Acceptable reasons for a student's absence from school are limited to the following: - a.
 Religious observances - b.
 Extended illness, hospitalization, or doctor's care - c.
 Court appearance or other legal situation beyond the control of the family - 3.
 Classes missed because of attendance at a school-sponsored trip or activity will not be considered an absence.
 However, the student will be required to make up work missed. - 4.
 Suspensions from class [either in-school suspensions or out-of-school suspensions] will be treated as school-initiated student absences and will not count toward the days absent.
 However, the student will be required to make up work missed. - 5.
-School work missed because of absences must be made up within two times the number of days absent, not to exceed \\\\\ days.
-The time allowed for make-up work may be extended at the discretion of the classroom teacher.
+School work missed because of absences must be made up within two times the number of days absent, not to exceed days.
+The time allowed for make-up work may be extended at the discretion of the classroom teacher. - B. Tardiness - 1.
+A student is tardy when the student initially appears in the assigned area any time after the designated starting time. - 2.
+All incidents of class tardiness will be the responsibility of the teacher.
+Teachers will emphasize the importance of being on time and explain the classroom rules and procedures for being tardy.
+The tardy sanctions should be consistently applied and sequential.
+Sanctions may include, but are not limited to, warning, assigned detention, parent contact and referral to the principal (title). - C. Truancy - 1.
+A student is truant when the student is absent from school or an assigned class or classes without school permission. - 2.
+Work missed because of truancy must be made up the same as work for all other absences. - 3.
+Incidents of truancy will be recorded as part of a student's attendance record and will count toward the absences per semester.
+The principal (title) will also determine what, if any, disciplinary action is appropriate including, but not limited to, warning, detention, in-school suspension, or administrative referral.